Aider-AI/aider/docs/connect.md

-# Connecting aider to LLMs
+# Aider can connect to most LLMs

 Aider works well with OpenAI's GPT 3.5, GPT-4, GPT-4 Turbo with Vision and Anthropic's Claude 3 Opus and Sonnet.

 GPT-4 Turbo and Claude 3 Opus are recommended for the best results.

-Aider also has support for connecting to almost any LLM, but may not be as effective depending on the capabilities of the model.
+Aider also has support for connecting to almost any LLM, but it may not work as well depending on the capabilities of the model.
-For comparison, GPT-3.5 is just barely capable of *editing code* to provide aider's interactive "pair programming" style workflow.
+For context, GPT-3.5 is just barely capable of *editing code* to provide aider's interactive "pair programming" style workflow.
 Models that are less capable than GPT-3.5 may struggle to perform well with aider.